aws-samples/amazon-connect-power-dialer/README.md

 Agent activity is monitored using Agent Events, these events are pushed to a Kinesis Stream.

 1. Browse to the Amazon Connect console.
-2. Click on the instance alias name (Not on the click on the Access URL).
+2. Click on the instance alias name (Not on the Access URL).
 3. Go to the Data Streaming section.
 4. Verify the "Enable data streaming" checkbox is ticked or click it to enable streaming.
 5. Under "Contact Trace Records" select Kinesis Stream.